SoarGroup/SoarGroup.github.io/docs/explanations/ThreadsInSML.md

 client that created it (in our example, the Java environment).
 In this case, the client is required to poll the socket periodically to see if new commands have arrived.
-This is exactly what the method `Kernel::CheckForIncomingCommands()` does and clients that call `CreateKernelInCurrentThread()` are required to call this periodically.
+This is exactly what the method `Kernel::CheckForIncomingCommands()` does, and clients that call `CreateKernelInCurrentThread()` are required to call this periodically.
 But making such periodic calls is often difficult for a client.
 In the case of the Java app the user would need to start some sort of timer and poll across to the kernel whenever it went off.
 If they fail to